mse700/Intelligent-Movement-Profile-Application-using-RNN-model-LSTM/ReadMe.md

 Following requirements need to be met:
 - The development Language must be Python
 - Application Graphical Framework > Kivy, Kivy MD
 - The settings must contain  personal data: name, age/ birth date, weight, height, job position, movement profile.
-The user needs to add them.
+The user needs to add them by first login.
 - As the app user has to add personal data, only he/she should be able to read and write them.
 So, at app start, the user must unlock the access to his/her data.
 This is done by using FaceID, Touch ID or a simple passcode.
 - The stored settings must be encrypted by using RSA or Fernet and are just readable by the application.
 - The motivational task manager should use an own database (table) to select motivation tasks according to job type, gender, age and the actual movement profile.
 The database can be a separate file, which is read by the application.

 <p align="center">